Abul Kashem Khan: Personal life

-Khan married his wife Shamsun Nahar Khan in 1935.
+Khan married Shamsun Nahar Khan in 1935.
 She was the daughter of a wealthy merchant, Abdul Bari Chowdhury, who owned industries in British Burma.
 Abdul Bari owned a shipping company and multiple rice mills in Rangoon until the Japanese invasion of Burma, after which he moved to Chittagong.
 In Chittagong, he established a shipping company called the Bengal-Burma Steam Navigation Company, the first maritime company in the area to challenge the dominance of the British India Steam Navigation Company.

 Chowdhury also served as a director of the Pakistan Industrial Credit and Investment Corporation.

-Khan had nine children with Shamsun Nahar: five sons and four daughters; Zahiruddin (Bambu), Shamsuddin (Jambu), Salahuddin, Sadruddin, Ziauddin (Pablo), Latifa (Kohinoor), Zebun Nahar, Yasmin, and Shamima.
+Khan had nine children with Shamsun Nahar, five sons and four daughters: Zahiruddin (Bambu), Shamsuddin (Jambu), Salahuddin, Sadruddin, Ziauddin (Pablo), Latifa (Kohinoor), Zebun Nahar, Yasmin, and Shamima.

+Khan's eldest son, Zahiruddin, was married to Asma Afzal, daughter of Barrister Khandkar Ali Afzal, the first Bengali secretary of the Bengal Legislative Assembly and granddaughter of Khandakar Fazle Rabbi, Dewan for the Nawab of Murshidabad.

 Khan's eldest daughter, Latifa, was married to Bangladesh's first minister of commerce and the first Bangladeshi ambassador to the United States, Mustafizur Rahman Siddiqi.

 Death

-He died on 31 March 1991.
-His wife, Shamsun Nahar Khan, died the same year just two months after his death.
-He left behind nine children – five sons and four daughters.
+Khan died on 31 March 1991.
+His wife, Shamsun Nahar Khan, died two months later.

 In popular culture

-AK Khan More is a circle located in Chittagong, Bangladesh near Dhaka-Chittagong Trunk Road.
+AK Khan More is a circle located in Chittagong, Bangladesh, near the Dhaka-Chittagong Trunk Road.